 1. Create a blog on your website (SEO)

 If you haven’t already, creating a blog on your website can have some miraculous effects on your organic traffic, why?

-Well, a blog is usually a section of a website which concentrates on exploring new industry ideas, concepts and general questions relating to the products/services that your business offers… Therefore, this content is usually excessive in length and goes into detail about a certain topic.
+Well, a blog is usually a section of a website that concentrates on exploring new industry ideas, concepts, and general questions relating to the products/services that your business offers… Therefore, this content is usually excessive in length and goes into detail about a certain topic.

 Google and other search engines like this kind of long-form, highly informative content… And how do we know this, well a study by Backlinko, which observed over 1,000,000 search results in Google confirms this positive correlation between rankings and content length

 Based on SERP data from SEMRush, we found that longer content tends to rank higher in Google’s search results.
 The average Google first page result contains 1,890 words.

 Therefore, by building out a blog section on your website, you’re firstly showing Google that you’re an authority figure within your industry, and because of this, they’re likely to rank these types of articles highly in the search engine results… Which means more traffic to your website.